shwzr/UserScripts/FuseVideo_Ad_Mess_Remover/README.md

 <h3>Usage 🚀</h3>

-1. Make sure you have installed a user script manager extension like Tampermonkey.
+- Make sure you have installed a user script manager extension like Tampermonkey.<br>
-2. Copy the script code and create a new user script within your extension.
+- Copy the script code and create a new user script in your extension, or install the script via this **[Link](https://greasyfork.org/en/scripts/478505-fusevideo-ad-mess-remover)**.<br>
-3. Go to any www.animecat.net page or www.neko-sama.fr page where the fusevideo.io player is used.
+- Go to any www.animecat.net page or www.neko-sama.fr page where the fusevideo.io player is used.<br>
-4. The messages blocking video playback due to the use of an ad-blocker will be automatically removed.
+- The messages blocking video playback due to the use of an ad-blocker will be automatically removed.

 <h3>Supported Pages 🌍</h3>
 The script is specifically designed for: